|Workable Solutions||Step-by-step Troubleshooting|

 Step 6.
 Click the "Create Partition Primary", and the process is complete.

 A Mac bootable USB can always be prepared to run directly on your Mac device.
 However, if your Mac isn't bootable now, you can always create a Mac bootable USB with UltraDMG on Windows.
 You can do this on Windows 7, 10, and 11.

 To carry out this action, you will need the basics, such as a macOS DMG file, a USB Drive with over 16 GB storage, a trial copy of SysGeeker UltraDMG, and a Windows PC to run it on.
 The steps below will help you create a Mac Bootable USB with UltraDMG on Windows, taking the latest macOS Sonoma as example.

 Step 1.
 Insert an empty USB Drive into your Windows PC.

 Step 2.
-Download the TransMac software on your PC and install the software.
-While it is a paid software, the trial version can serve for this process.
+Download the UltraDMG software on your PC from the link and install the software.

 Most of the work is already done by creating Mac bootable USB from Windows.
 Follow these steps to continue.